 Does your business allow customers to buy now and pay later?
-This might be by hire purchase or layby.
+This might be by hire purchase or layaway.
 If so, you need to include controls in your credit or finance systems using as much information about your customers as possible.

 Accurate customer information isn’t just for marketing and product development.
-It also helps you to manage and minimise the risk to your business.
+It also helps you to manage and minimize the risk to your business.
 Don’t just take someone’s word that they’ll pay you back on time.
 Check their payment history stacks up.